caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthroughspellcheck.md

 # Chapter 11: Configuring openHAB2 using PAPER UI
 Since the online documentation is mostly referring to PAPER UI GUI I will try to stick to this GUI as long as possible.
-- HABmin GUI will be needed for Z-Wave network management
+- HABmin GUI will be needed for some  Z-Wave installation
 - HABPANEL GUI will be used to create the final user frontend for this project **NOTE:** Since you will be regularly starting and switching the GUIs I highly recommend creating quick links in your browser for each GUI